DevOps-Gilde/S1_Docs_AzureDevOps/03_SetupAzureDevopsServiceConnections.md

 <br><img src="./images/svcconn_verify.png" /><br>

 7. Click "Verify and Save" at the bottom to trigger the creation of the service connection.
+You will then see a new entry with the name specified in the form.